 • Pimafucin cream;

-The drugs are used to treat the vulva, labia majora and labia minora.
-Enough two applications per day.
+The preparations are used to treat the vulva, labia majora and minora.
+Two applications per day are sufficient.
 For optimal results, creams are used after hygiene procedures and the introduction of suppositories.

-the remedy prescribed for a woman can be used by her sexual partner.
-Doctors advise to be treated together to prevent relapse.
-In some cases (if a man himself suffers from candidiasis or violates the rules of hygiene), it is sexual intercourse that triggers the development of acute thrush in a woman, contributes to repeated episodes of the disease.
+a remedy prescribed to a woman can be used by her sexual partner.
+Doctors advise treatment together to prevent relapses.
+In some cases (if a man himself suffers from candidiasis or violates hygiene rules), it is sexual intercourse that serves as a trigger for the development of acute thrush in a woman and contributes to repeated episodes of the disease.

 Treatment with systemic drugs

-Systemic antimycotics help to cure thrush quickly and effectively.
-These are antifungal drugs taken by mouth.
-Absorbed into the systemic circulation, they are distributed in the body.
-The agents accumulate especially well in the epithelium of the mucous membranes and skin, eliminating the infection from the inside.
+Systemic antimycotics help cure thrush quickly and effectively.
+These are antifungal drugs for oral administration.
+Absorbed into the systemic bloodstream, they are distributed throughout the body.
+The products accumulate especially well in the epithelium of the mucous membranes and skin, eliminating infection from the inside.

-For the treatment of vaginal candidiasis, Fluconazole is most actively prescribed (Fucis, Diflucan, Flucostat).
-To eliminate acute symptoms, one intake of 150 mg of the substance is enough.
-To prevent recurrence of chronic thrush, take 3 capsules at intervals of 3 days.
-Maintenance therapy involves taking Fluconazole 1 time per week for 3-6 months.
+For the treatment of vaginal candidiasis, Fluconazole (Futsis, Diflucan, Flucostat) is most actively prescribed.
+To eliminate acute symptoms, one dose of 150 mg of the substance is sufficient.
+To prevent relapses of chronic thrush, take 3 capsules at intervals of 3 days.
+Maintenance therapy involves taking Fluconazole once a week for 3-6 months.

 In the treatment of genital candidiasis, the popularity of Itraconazole (Orungal, Rumikoz, Itrazol) has increased.
-For the treatment of an acute form with moderate symptoms, it is enough to take 2 capsules (100 mg each) in the morning and 2 capsules in the evening.
-With severe symptoms, treatment takes 3 days.
-Capsules are taken 1, 2 times a day.
-To prevent relapses, take 2 capsules of Itraconazole on the first day of the cycle for 3 months.
+To treat the acute form with moderate symptoms, it is enough to take 2 capsules (100 mg each) in the morning and 2 capsules in the evening.
+For severe symptoms, treatment takes 3 days.
+Capsules are taken 1 or 2 times a day.
+To prevent relapses, you should take 2 capsules of Itraconazole on the first day of the cycle for 3 months.

-The success of the treatment of thrush depends on the effectiveness of eliminating the main provoking factor.
-Even the correct treatment regimen will not give a long-term result if a woman continues to violate intimate hygiene or suffers from diseases of the immune system.
-With recurrent forms that are difficult to treat, you should undergo a comprehensive examination of the body.
-The reason may lie in problems of hematopoiesis or an immunodeficiency state.
+The success of treating thrush depends on the effectiveness of eliminating the main provoking factor.
+Even the correct treatment regimen will not give long-term results if the woman continues to violate intimate hygiene or suffers from diseases of the immune system.
+For recurrent forms that are difficult to treat, you should undergo a comprehensive examination of the body.
+The reason may lie in hematopoiesis problems or an immunodeficiency state.

 It is impossible to completely get rid of fungal microorganisms.
-However, lifestyle changes and the correct treatment tactics selected by the doctor will help stop their growth and reduce their number to normal.
-In this article, you will learn everything about candidiasis, its symptoms and treatment.
+However, lifestyle changes and the correct treatment tactics, selected by a doctor, will help stop their growth and reduce their number to normal.
+In this article you will learn everything about candidiasis, its symptoms and treatment.

 Why does the disease occur?

 In small quantities, yeast-like fungi of the genus Candida are present in the body of any person.
-However, when an immunodeficiency occurs, their active growth begins, the organisms' defenses cannot cope, and a disease arises.
+However, when immunodeficiency occurs, their active growth begins, the body’s defenses fail, and a disease occurs.

 Various reasons can lead to a decrease in immunity.
-However, the most important culprit is inappropriate or inappropriate antibiotic use.
-They destroy the "good" microorganisms in the intestines, which are the guardians of human health.
-Without them, the defense weakens, and the infection rises.
+However, the biggest culprit is inappropriate or inappropriate use of antibiotics.
+They destroy “good” microorganisms in the intestines, which guard human health.
+Without them, the defense weakens and the infection takes over.

 There are also negative factors that can provoke the disease.
 They are divided into 2 large groups: